VaanNG/term_chatbot/README.md

 - Ability to choose the AI chatbot and specific model to use.
 - Modular architecture for easy extensibility and maintenance.
 - Real-time pricing information and token usage tracking.
-- Chat history saving (current saved in a temporary folder called `/chat_history`, generated locally when saving for the first time)
+- Chat history saving (current saved in a temporary folder called `/chat_histories`, generated locally when saving for the first time)
 - Send messages by selecting between different editing modes: terminal editor or keyboard.

-## Wish lists

-* [ ] OpenAI Client -- ChatGPT
-* [ ] Resume from a selected chat history.
+- Support for specialized AI assistants, such as the `CodingAssistant`, which can provide guidance and suggestions for coding projects.

 ## Installation